“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR).

 Wunderlist or Todoist for assigning and managing tasks

 While Trello is truly designed with teams in mind, Wunderlist and Todoist can be used by teams or individuals.
-The difference is these aren’t project management apps and they don’t have a great deal to offer when it comes to collaboration either.
+The difference is that these aren’t project management apps and they don’t have a great deal to offer when it comes to collaboration either.

 This is fine because a lot of businesses don’t work on projects and tasks are often self-contained.
 When your system needs updating, you just want it done and if a report is due, you simply want to assign it to the right person and know it’ll be ready in time.